-Note: For tips and recommendations on recording scripts in QuickTest Professional to run on Business Process Monitor, see "QuickTest Professional Recording Tips" in Using End User Management.
+Note: For tips and recommendations on recording scripts in QuickTest Professional to run on Business Process Monitor, see "Guidelines for Working with QuickTest Professional" in Using End User Management.

 The last step (may also be multiple last steps) in a QuickTest Professional script should close the application being tested, as well as any child processes that are running.
 This cleanup step enables the next run of the script to open the application again.